gumaerc-testorg/8.871-fall-2004/content/pages/lecture-notes.md

 Splitting of O3 Planes
 {{< tdclose >}}
 {{< tdopen >}}
-A good exposition of the duality between Type I' superstring and the Heterotic string in 9 dimensions can be found in the paper [String Creation and Heterotic-Type I' Duality](http://arxiv.org/abs/hep-th/9510169) (Bergman, Gaberdiel and Lifschytz).
+A good exposition of the duality between Type I' superstring and the Heterotic string in 9 dimensions can be found in the paper {{% resource_link "e916a86b-b17e-45cf-80cd-b08e45dfa55f" "String Creation and Heterotic-Type I' Duality" %}} (Bergman, Gaberdiel and Lifschytz).
 {{< tdclose >}}

 {{< trclose >}}